Create shipment / International shipments

 Enter the information required by customs:

-• Detailed description in English: what is it, what material is it made of and what is it used for? (example: "Cotton T-shirt for casual use", not just "Clothing").
+Detailed description in EnglishWhat the product is, what it is made of and what it is used for.
+Example: “Cotton t-shirt for casual use”.

 Important Notes